Search for the Higgs boson decay to a $Z$ boson and a photon in $pp$ collisions at $\sqrt{s}=13$ TeV and $13.6$ TeV with

 This letter presents a search for \htoZg decays in the \lly final state using $pp$ collision data collected with the ATLAS detector at $\sqrt{s}=13.6$~\TeV during 2022--2024 in Run~3, corresponding to an integrated luminosity of 165~\invfb.
-Compared to the \RTwo analysis~\cite{HIGG-2018-42}, this study benefits from an increased Higgs boson production cross-section at higher centre-of-mass energy, and from a larger data and simulated background samples.
+Compared to the \RTwo analysis~\cite{HIGG-2018-42}, this study benefits from an increased Higgs boson production cross-section at higher centre-of-mass energy, and from a larger data and simulated background samples that improve the description of the expected background distributions in both the multivariate classifications and the background modelling studies by reducing statistical fluctuations and model uncertainty.
 Furthermore, the event selection is optimised with relaxed transverse-momentum (\pt) thresholds for muons and photons.
-In addition, 13 mutually exclusive event categories are defined, including for the first time a dedicated multi-lepton category designed to target Higgs boson production in association with a vector boson or top quarks.
-The remaining 12 categories employ a multivariate classifier based on XGBoost~\cite{chen2016xgboost} to maximise the sensitivity, replacing the previous approach mostly based on rectangular selections on simple kinematic variables.
+The signal is extracted from 13 mutually exclusive event categories including, for the first time, a dedicated multi-lepton category designed to target Higgs boson production in association with a vector boson or top quarks.
+The remaining 12 categories employ multivariate classifiers based on XGBoost~\cite{chen2016xgboost} to maximise the sensitivity, replacing the previous approach, mostly based on rectangular selections on simple kinematic variables.
 A simultaneous fit to the reconstructed \Zg invariant mass distributions across all categories is performed to extract the overall \htoZg signal yield.
 Finally, the result is combined with the \RTwo measurement to increase the sensitivity to this rare decay.

 \FloatBarrier